top of page

 Art, Culture, and Community

-From the very beginning, our goal was to showcase creativity while raising awareness for the endangered Proserpine Rock Wallaby — and we were blown away by the community’s response.
-Over 1,200 visitors came through the doors across the four-day festival, exploring an incredible display of 90 artworks, a giant Rock Wallaby lantern, and the Raku sculpture — the prototype for our 20 hand-painted treasure hunt statues.
+From the very beginning, our goal was to showcase creativity while raising awareness for the endangered Proserpine Rock Wallaby.
+We were blown away by the community’s response.
+Over 1,200 visitors came through the doors across the four-day festival.
+They explored an incredible display of 90 artworks, a giant Rock Wallaby lantern, and the Raku sculpture — the prototype for our 20 hand-painted treasure hunt statues.

 Fauna Rescue Entry